The Judgment Day: Morgan–Mysterio era (2024–present)

 On the January 27 episode of Raw, Dominik and McDonagh failed to regain the titles from The War Raiders.
 During the match, McDonagh suffered an injury after he attempted a moonsault to the outside but his body bounced off the announce table.
 Despite finishing the match, McDonagh later revealed he had suffered broken ribs and a punctured lung, putting him out of action for a couple of months.
 On the February 24 episode of Raw, Morgan and Rodriguez defeated Belair and Naomi to win the WWE Women's Tag Team Championship after interference from Dominik.
 With this victory, The Judgment Day became the first faction to have won both men's and women's tag team titles.

 Over the next few months, both Bálor and Dominik began to pursue the Intercontinental Championship as tensions between them increased.
 On Night 2 of WrestleMania 41 on April 20, Dominik won the title from Bron Breakker in a fatal four-way match that also involved Penta and Bálor, with Dominik pinning Bálor after a frog splash while Morgan and Rodriguez lost the tag titles to Lyra Valkyria and the returning Lynch, ending their reign at 55 days.
 The next night on Raw, Morgan and Rodriguez regained the titles from Lynch and Valkyria in a rematch while Dominik successfully defended his title against Penta after an assist from Carlito and the returning McDonagh.
 At Backlash on May 10, Dominik defeated Penta in a rematch to retain his title.
 Around the same time, Balor started bringing Roxanne Perez in as an associate, furthering tension within the group.
-On May 31, 2025, Carlito returned to WWC at Summer Madness, where he defeated Ray González to win the WWC Puerto Rico Heavyweight Championship.
 In June 2025, Carlito’s contract with WWE expired and he was quietly removed from the stable.
 On the June 16 episode of Raw, Morgan suffered a legitimate dislocated shoulder during a match against Kairi Sane which required surgery, ruling Morgan out of action for several months.

-JD McDonagh, Roxanne Perez, Raquel Rodriguez and Finn Bálor celebrating Dominik Mysterio's AAA Mega Championship victory at Worlds Collide: Las Vegas.